Vanilla-Chai Sandwich Cookies

 - Shape the dough into 1-inch balls.
 If it is too sticky to handle, place the dough in the refrigerator for 30 minutes to firm up.

-To make sandwich cookies, prepare the icing recipe on the next page, and spread it generously on the flat side of half of the cookies.
+- To make sandwich cookies, spread icing generously on the flat side of half of the cookies.
 Top with the remaining cookies (flat-side down), and gently press together.